Skip to main content

 22 Moreover I have given unto thee one portion above thy brothers, which I took out of the hand of the Emorite with my sword and with my bow.

 Diverse textual and archaeological data concerning the Amorites, who spread from the Persian Gulf to the Nile Delta, date to the period between 2500 and 1600 BCE.
-After about 2000 BC, the Amorite identity was present in the area from southern Mesopotamia to Mari and the northern Levant (2019BurkeAA:68).
-Amorite kingdoms continued to exist until the beginning of the 16th century BCE (2023WassermanN_BlochY:13).
+After about 2000 BCE, the Amorite identity was present in the area from southern Mesopotamia to Mari and the northern Levant (2019BurkeAA:68).
+Following this period, Amorite kingdoms continued to exist until the beginning of the 16th century BCE (2023WassermanN_BlochY:13).

 (The conclusion compiled by the AI agent, with our minor changes)